yyx990803/build-your-own-mint/README.md

 ## Important Disclaimer

-All this repo does is talking to Plaid/Google APIs and writing tokens to your local file system.
+All this repo does is talk to Plaid/Google APIs and write tokens to your local file system.
 If you don't feel safe entering real bank credentials, audit the code yourself to make sure.

 ## Setting up API keys